-- 1) PTSP participation, - 2) Ongoing reviews by both industry and DAFF (noting DAFF's final Report recommends a 5-year review), - 3) Reporting Requirements and industry metrics/KPIs (if deemed instructive and useful). - 4) Appropriate and contextual dispute and complaints management processes.
+- 1) PTSP participation: - 2) Ongoing reviews by both industry and DAFF (noting DAFF's final Report recommends a 5-year review); - 3) Reporting Requirements and industry metrics/KPIs (if deemed instructive and useful). - 4) Appropriate and contextual dispute and complaints management processes. - 5) The continuation of the industry de-regulation growth journey with an orderly and practical approach.

-5) The continuation of the industry de-regulation growth journey with an orderly and practical approach
+DAFF are aware of prior successful GTA and industry collaborations to:

-DAFF are aware of prior GTA and industry collaborations to develop the Australian Grain Industry - Code of Practice Technical Guideline Document No. 4 Operating Standards for Pool Providers and the progress the DAFF Recommendation 12 from the 2017 WPC review, which was submitted to the then Agriculture Minister for consideration.
+- 1) develop the Australian Grain Industry Code of Practice Technical Guideline Document No. 4 Operating Standards for Pool Providers; and - 2) progress the DAFF Recommendation 12 from the 2017 WPC review, which was submitted to the then Agriculture Minister for consideration.

-GTA will utilise a similar Working Group process to engage, discuss and determine what is appropriate and required to provide a credible industry managed alternative to the current WPC and will be able to leverage the existing framework and governance arrangements such as GTA's Australian Grain Industry Code of Practice, Technical Guidelines, industry standards, trade rules and its Dispute Resolution Service.
+GTA will utilise a similar Working Group process to engage, discuss and determine what is appropriate and required to provide a credible industry managed alternative to the current WPC.
+This process will leverage the existing framework and governance arrangements such as GTA's Australian Grain Industry Code of Practice, Technical Guidelines, industry standards, trade rules and its Dispute Resolution Service, including the formal complaints handling process.